 Public key cryptography (PKC) is a fundamental technology that is a key enabler to the Internet and the whole client-server paradigm.
-Without public key cryptography there would be no cryptocurrencies, no online bank accounts, no online retail, etc.
+Without public key cryptography, the modern Internet economy, from cryptocurrencies to online banking and retail, would simply not exist.

 In the PKC paradigm with clients and servers, clients authenticate to servers by holding secret keys and servers verify the authentication by using known corresponding public keys.

-When servers perform critical tasks, there is increased risk that they might fail.
+Servers performing critical tasks are at greater risk of failure.
 To increase fault tolerance, distributed protocols with multiple servers are used.
 Systems that coordinate multiple servers are challenging; these systems may suffer liveness violations (stop responding) and safety violations (provide inconsistent views to clients).

 The CAP theorem (Consistency - Availability - Partition tolerance) is a fundamental result that captures the inherent limitations of replicating a server: